 The College is committed to general education.
 The SUNY General Education Requirement enables students to acquire knowledge and skills that are useful and important for all educated persons, regardless of their jobs or professions (SUNY Board of Trustees Resolution, January 2010).
 The NCCC general education policy is consistent with the SUNY General Education requirements.

 SUNY General Education Requirements (SUNY-GER)

-If you entered SUNY in fall 2010 or later, to earn a SUNY bachelor's degree, you must earn 30 credits selected from SUNY approved general education courses.
+If you entered SUNY in Fall 2015 or later, to earn a SUNY associate's degree, you must earn 30 credits selected from SUNY approved general education courses.
 These courses are posted on the college website: SUNY Approved NCCC General Education Courses.
-In addition, the 30 credit hours must include courses selected from the following ten Knowledge and Skills Areas:
+In addition, the 30 credit hours must include courses selected from the following Knowledge and Skills Areas: